Museums, Art Collection, Science & Technology Museum, History Museum

 1. Consider the needs of your collection

 - Describe the preservation requirements of various items in your collection.
-Make special note of particularly rare or delicate items that require extra-special attention.

-2. Consider the physical space
+2. Consider the Physical Space

 - How much square footage is available?